 Driskel's sophomore season in 2012 was actually decent, though.
 He threw for 1,646 yards and 12 touchdowns and rushed for another 413 yards with four touchdowns.
 Behind a phenomenal defense, he helped the Gators to an 11-2 record, and if not for a 17-9 loss to Georgia, they may even end up playing for a national championship.

-What could’ve been.
-Before Will Grier was lighting up secondaries at West Virginia, he was dominating SEC schools at Florida in 2015.
+What could've been.
+Before Will Grier was lighting up secondaries at West Virginia, he dominated SEC schools at Florida in 2015.
 The Gators were a perfect 6-0 under Grier, which included a resounding win over No. 2 Ole Miss and a thrilling comeback win over Tennessee at home.

-Grier’s 1,202 passing yards and 10 touchdowns were lost on the fact that he was suspended in the middle of the season for PEDs, which led to a messy transfer to the Mountaineers.
-Regardless, his talent and short-lived success at Florida make him the deserved four-spot here.
+Grier's 1,202 passing yards and 10 touchdowns were lost on the fact that he was suspended in the middle of the season for PEDs, which led to a messy transfer to the Mountaineers.
+Regardless, his talent and short-lived success at Florida make him the deserved five spot here.

 3. Chris Leak